Loading...

 First, Some Personal Backstory And Perspective

-My dad would be spread out in the living room with a cigarette (Chesterfields were his cigarette of choice), and his multiple Sunday newspapers.
-My Mom was often preparing lunch for all seven kids, or reading one of her favorite novels or magazines of the time, as she smiled and nodded along with the songs.
+My dad would be spread out in the living room with a pack of cigarettes and an ashtray (Chesterfields were his cigarette of choice), and his multiple Sunday newspapers.
+My mom was often preparing lunch for all seven kids, or reading one of her favorite novels or magazines of the time, as she smiled and nodded along with the songs.
 I have mentioned this before in some of my prior reviews, but music on those Sundays also included Harry Belafonte, Stan Getz, Dave Brubeck, Ella Fitzgerald, The Chicago Symphony Orchestra and many many more.
 Even the Beatles would sneak in on occasion (a huge leap for my father back then).
 Those were great family times and were probably a major factor in my love for music.

 Even with that in mind, I never spent much time collecting or listening to Sinatra on my own during my teenage and adult years.
 The IMPEX reissue really inspired me to take a deep dive and discover more about the different phases of Sinatra's career—especially the early years.
 I purchased a mint copy of the MOFI Sinatra box set back in the late 1980s from a local record store that was closing.
 CDs were sweeping across the industry and taking over the marketplace.
 I only paid $50, which of course was an absolute steal when compared to today's Discogs prices.
 I never thought twice about it at the time, as again, vinyl LPs were on their way out and I was just curious about Frank's music.

 These days, I greatly enjoy my visits to many of the record stores across the country when traveling.
-I now find myself digging for Sinatra and it is quite enjoyable.
+I now find myself digging for Sinatra and it has been a bunch of fun.
 Though still a novice on his personal history and catalog, I am slowly and patiently finding my way through the Sinatra cannon.
 Original pressings in very clean condition are not difficult to find, and they are typically very inexpensive—especially compared to the escalating prices of preowned rock and jazz these days.

-I have found very clean copies of classics like In The Wee Small Hours, Songs For Only The Lonely, and Songs for Swinging Lovers.
+I have found very clean copies of classics like In The Wee Small Hours, Frank Sinatra Sings For Only The Lonely, and Songs for Swingin' Lovers!
 All have remarkable sound quality, and all have more life and punch than the MOFIs.
-I also have mint copies of Sinatra at the Sands, Francis A. and Edward K. and a most recent find entitled The Concert Sinatra.
+I also have mint copies of Sinatra at the Sands, Francis A. & Edward K. and a most recent find entitled The Concert Sinatra.
 All three could fool the most discriminating ears as audiophiles pressings—they are that good.
 The Concert Sinatra was taped on 35MM movie film and was recorded via 24 RCA 44BX microphones.
 It is truly a little golden nugget that I rarely hear about.
 Maybe Abey Fonn over at IMPEX might consider this for a future endeavor?

 Just A Great Sounding Reissue or Something Very Very Special?